cloudastic/kubernetes/network-policies/04-default-deny-all-ingress-network-policy.md

+# Default deny all ingress traffic

-* Network Policies are namespaced resources.
+## Network Policies are namespaced resources.

 Let us now block all the incoming traffic 'ingress' to the middleware namespace.